zero731/dsc-model-fit-linear-regression-lab-onl01-dtsc-ft-070620/README.md

 - Tweak the code in the `stepwise_selection()` function written above to just perform forward selection based on the p-value

 ## Summary
 Great!
-You now performed your own feature selection methods!
+You practiced your feature selection skills by applying stepwise selection and recursive feature elimination to the Boston Housing dataset!